 This recipe starts with a basic graham cracker crust recipe and a basic cream cheese filling recipe.

-*You can easily tweak this recipe to be a gluten free recipe.
-I use gluten free graham cracker crumbs by Kinnikinnick whenever I make a gluten free cheesecake.
-I also use Kinnikinnick S’moreable Graham Crackers whenever I want to make S’mores.
-(I have also crushed these whole graham crackers to make a gluten free graham cracker crust.)
+*You can easily tweak this recipe to be a gluten-free recipe.
+I use gluten free graham cracker crumbs by Kinnikinnick whenever I make a gluten-free cheesecake.
+In addition, Kinnikinnick S’moreable Graham Crackers work perfectly for S’mores.

 Here is how to make a blueberry topped cheesecake.